fcavallarin/wirebrowser/docs/BDHS-Origin-Trace.md

 - script URLs,
 - byte offsets,
-- sourcemaps when available,
 - framework/vendor blackboxing.

 BDHS identifies the *function* where the value was introduced—
 not the exact line, due to CDP granularity and snapshot timing.
 BDHS can also provide the snapshots immediately before and after the first match through the tolerance window, offering contextual insight into how the value is created or mutated.
+BDHS therefore complements both static snapshot search and live object search: it provides the temporal dimension that neither of them can offer.

 ## 2.4 Tolerance Window (Snapshot Sampling Window)